Hiding Visual Information via Obfuscating Adversarial Perturbations: Introduction

-To alleviate these negative affects, we expect to protect visual privacy without making any modifications to DNNs in the cloud.
-Namely, we hide sensitive visual information only by varying the input data.
+To alleviate these negative effects, we expect to hide the visual information without making any modifications to service model.
+Namely, we hide sensitive visual information only by varying the input image.
 Previous researches have made some explorations in this regard.
-The transformation network-based methods \cite{ref10}, which try to encrypt the original data via a transformation function parameterized by a neural network, share the same philosophy.
-However, the method cannot easily recover original data from encrypted data for other purposes, and they may suffer from adversarial vulnerability \cite{ref14, ref28} because the introduced neural network may be destroyed by adversarial attacks.
+The transformation network-based methods \cite{ref10}, which try to protect the original image via a transformation function parameterized by a neural network, share the same philosophy.
+However, the method cannot easily recover the original image from the protected image for other purposes.
+They may suffer from adversarial vulnerability \cite{ref14, ref28} because the introduced neural network may be destroyed by adversarial attacks.

 In fact, the negative effects of adversarial attacks can be utilized positively to protect privacy.
 Some works have exploited adversarial attacks for de-identification \cite{ref54,ref16,ref15}.
-These methods add imperceptible perturbations or non-suspicious patches generated by adversarial attacks to original images, hindering DNNs to extract effective features and recognize identities, thus protecting the identity privacy in the data.
-However, in this work, we focus on protecting visual information, which means that the protected data is completely different from the original data visually but can still be correctly predicted by DNNs (see Fig.~\ref{fig1}).
-Fortunately, we observe an special type of adversarial attacks (called Type-I attack) that is significantly different from the type used in previous methods \cite{ref17}.
-This type of attacks guides DNNs to make consistent predictions on two quite distinct samples, thus can be naturally applied to visual privacy protection.
+These methods add imperceptible perturbations or non-suspicious patches generated by adversarial attacks to original images, hindering DNNs to extract effective features and recognize identities, thus protecting the identity privacy in the image.
+However, in this work, we focus on visual information hiding, which means that the protected image is entirely different from the original image visually but can still be correctly predicted by DNNs (see Figure.~\ref{fig1}).
+Fortunately, we observe a special type of adversarial attack (called Type-I attack) \cite{ref17} quite different from the type used in previous methods.
+This type of attack guides DNNs to make consistent predictions on two distinct samples.